-Because most ransomware attacks begin with an e-mail, most ransomware can be avoided by not clicking on links within suspicious e-mails.
-Never click on links in advertising e-mails and learn how to spot fake e-mails that seem to be from trusted companies.
+Because most ransomware attacks begin with an email, most ransomware can be avoided by not clicking on links within suspicious emails.
+Never click on links in advertising emails and learn how to spot fake emails that seem to be from trusted companies.
 Are there mistakes in language usage?
 Is the URL you’re being directed to actually associated with the company?
 Have you ever done business with the company before?
-A little common sense can go a long way in keeping you safe from ransomware.
+A little common sense can go a long way in keeping yourself safe from ransomware.

-If you want to gain the kind of IT knowledge you need to become a cyber security expert—or any other kind of IT expert—you should consider earning an MS in Information Technology.
-This advanced IT degree is designed to help you develop essential programming, networking, and database management and development skills, and can prepare you for a wide range of IT and computer science jobs including database administrator, computer programmer, software engineer/software developer, system analyst, system administrator, and even chief information officer.†
+If you want to gain the kind of IT knowledge you need to become a cybersecurity expert—or any other kind of IT expert—consider earning an MS in Information Technology.
+This advanced IT degree is designed to help you develop essential programming, networking, and database management and development skills, and can prepare you for a wide range of IT and computer science jobs, including database administrator, computer programmer, software engineer/software developer, system analyst, system administrator, and even chief information officer.2

 Modern information technology can even help you earn your information technology degree.
 Instead of driving to a campus and taking classes at specific times, you can earn your master’s in information technology at an online university.
-With online education, you can complete your master’s degree coursework from home and on a flexible schedule that allows you to arrange your studies in whatever way works best for your day.
+With online education, you can complete your master’s degree coursework from anywhere with an internet connection, on a flexible schedule that allows you to arrange your studies in whatever way works best for you.